stytchauth/stytch-ios/README.md

 There are a number of authentication products currently supported by the SDK, with additional functionality coming in the near future!
 The full list of currently supported products is as follows:

 - Send/authenticate magic links
-    - Delivery mechanisms
+    - Delivery via:
         - Email
 - Send/authenticate one-time passcodes
-    - Delivery mechanisms
+    - Delivery via:
         - SMS
         - WhatsApp
         - Email